-The Gaol's current owner, Richard Felix has had several supernatural encounters himself at the Gaol, including this following event: One Friday afternoon in November 3 years ago, Richard was standing in the kitchen of the Gaol talking on the phone, when a figure walked down the corridor past him.
+The Gaol's current owner, Richard Felix has had several supernatural encounters himself at the Gaol, including this following event: One Friday afternoon in November several years ago, Richard was standing in the kitchen of the Gaol talking on the phone, when a figure walked down the corridor past him.
 The grey haze was in the form a person, which glided down the corridor and vanished at the bottom.
 The experience shook him up so much that he was unwilling to hang up the phone and brave leaving the Gaol alone.
 He returned the following year on the anniversary of the sighting at the same time and waited.
 This time however, he saw nothing.

 During the revamp and restoration of the Gaol, one of the builders was working in the cells.
 Twice during the Saturday afternoon, the cell door closed by itself while he was in there. whether or not this heavy door could have been moved by a breeze had there been one is a matter for debate.
 The same builder also had to leave the room several times on account of feeling sick - something he attributed to the coffee he had consumed earlier that day!

 Many other visitors have also felt sick in the same cell, including Yvette Fielding from Living TV's 'Most Haunted'.
 She also had to leave the cell during their investigation after feeling sick and emotional.

 Some people find themselves unable to go into the cells, reporting bad feelings.
 Some that do, later leave hurriedly, telling of suffocating feelings, being 'pushed down', and feelings of darkness and sickness.
 One visitor was so badly affected that she was physically sick.